FortiGate

 Description = Server execution failed

-If error message 'The RPC server is unavailable.' shows up, it means a network connectivity problem or problem with the workstation.
+RPC Server unavailable: If error message 'The RPC server is unavailable.' shows up, this usually indicates a connectivity problem or problem with the workstation.

 Microsoft Windows [Version 10.0.14393]